 Today I have a guest post from the lovely Darla.
-Darla is a professional intuitive and has a blog over at Sassy Spirituality.
+Darla is a professional intuitive and has a blog over at The Copper Scarab.
 Her post talks about those times when your spirit is calling you to make a change and how to change without it freaking you out.

 Without further ado, here’s her post…